tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Content-Moderator/moderation-reviews-quickstart-dotnet.md

     Console.WriteLine("Press any key to exit...");
     Console.ReadKey();

-## <a name="run-the-program-and-review-the-output"></a>Futtassa a programot, és tekintse át a kimenetet
+## <a name="run-the-program-and-review-the-output"></a>A program futtatása és a kimenet áttekintése

-Az alábbi kimeneti példa láthatja:
+A következő mintakimenetet fogja látni:

     Creating reviews for the following images:
         - https://moderatorsampleimages.blob.core.windows.net/samples/sample1.jpg; with id = 0.